-A concealed handgun cannot be carried on any premises where a conspicuous notice is posted, or statement is made by the person in i.
+i.
 Consuming Alcohol or Illegal Controlled Substances Prevents Carrying a Concealed Handgun: NO CONCEALED HANDGUN

-A concealed handgun may not be carried when a person has alcohol or illegal controlled substances in the bloodstream.
+A concealed handgun may not be carried when a person has alcohol or illegal controlled substances in the bloodstream, with or without a permit.
 Any consumption of alcohol or illegal controlled substances violates a permit's authority.
 There is not a legal limit or recognized level of alcohol in the bloodstream such as in the impaired driving law.
-N.C.G.S. § 14-415.11(c).
+N.C.G.S. § 14-415.11(c2).